surifirstpin/biplus_documentation/docs/Visualization.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/6904440c50633ac92f461d7b7f2fd2c2d0e9b7dc/images/line_chart.png)

+Som of the fields for editing might dissappers or turn disabled and grayed this i
  ## Editing Options for Line Chart

  - **Line type** displays the information as a series of data points called markers.
 Below are the list of markers used in line chart ( spline acts as  default line type),